 This has led physicians and other medical professionals attempting to perform chronic pain diagnosis to rely on a series of investigative tests in an attempt to identify physical factors that may be causing pain in their patients.
 Before tests are administered, a physician will typically have a discussion with the patient about the type, frequency and exact location of the pain experienced.
 Describing pain as sharp rather than dull, constant versus episodic or burning compared to aching can all help the attending physician narrow down possible causes of the pain response.

 After the pain history is compiled, chronic pain diagnosis proceeds with imaging tests.
-X-rays, CT scans, as well as full MRI scans can all be employed in an attempt to isolate factors which may be causing chronic pain.
+X-rays, CT scans, as well as full MRI scans can all be employed in an attempt to isolate factors that may be causing chronic pain.
 A psychosocial assessment may also be performed; especially if the patient also suffers from depression, fatigue or other mental complications as a result of their chronic pain.

 If you suffer from chronic pain, the team of world-class physicians at Neurological Surgery, P.C (NSPC) in New York will help you through the diagnostic process to determine what form of chronic pain treatment may be best for you: